tm-LBenson/reading-notes/read-01.md

   >You must declare the data inside quotes to assign a variable with the String data type; if the data is declared outside of the quotes, it will be declared as a      number data type, as long as the value is equal to a valid number.

 What is a Variable and why are they important in JavaScript?
   >Variables are containers that store values.
 The containers can be words or letters that represent the data that they store.
 You can name variables almost anything, except a few exceptions.
+They are important to JavaScript because they can store primitive data types, functions or expressions.
+They help keep the code "dry" so you do not need to repeat code throughout a script.

 What is an HTML attribute?
 Describe the Anatomy of an HTMl element.